 Court Records are public, and are accessible by anyone.
 They include a case file that includes a docket and any of the filings and documents filed in your court case.
 You can access your court records on their website, or at the Oneida County Clerk of Court office in the county where the case was filed.

 Every state keeps a record of a person’s criminal past.
 These online databases are all linked and you can track criminal convictions from any other state.
 You are able to go to courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and in the event that it was in a different state, you might have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that it was in a different state, you might have to pay a fee for a more comprehensive search.

 A criminal history search you are able to find out if someone has been arrested, charged, or convicted for any crimes they may have committed, which could include: